harrycresswell/cu/content/getting-started/_theming.md

 }
 ```

-Then update the semantic tokens for typography and UI.
+Next, update the semantic tokens for typography and UI.

 ```
 :root {